Elletra/Support_BuildableSnow/README.md

 #### <a name="api-has-empty-snow-spot"></a> `fxDTSBrick::hasEmptySnowSpot (x, y, z);`

-Whether or not there's an empty spot at the position (x, y, z) relative to this brick.
+Whether or not there's an empty spot at the grid position (x, y, z) relative to this brick.
 "Empty spot" meaning either an empty snow brick, or the lack of a brick.

 **Returns**  `boolean`